kieled/kieled/README.md

 Hello everyone.
 I'm a full-stack engineer.
 My main languages are `Typescript`, `Rust` and `Python`.
-I already have more than 4 years of coding experience, including more than two years of commercial experience.
+I already have more than 4 years of coding experience, including two years of commercial experience.
 I'm focused in web and blockchain.

 <h2/>